Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Acknowledgments

 \section{Acknowledgments}

 We warmly thank Wendelin Werner for his valuable suggestions, which greatly enhanced the clarity of the manuscript.
-J. Ding is Partially supported by NSFC Key Program Project No.12231002 and by New Cornerstone Science Foundation through the XPLORER PRIZE.
+J. Ding is supported by the National Natural Science Foundation of China (Grant No. 12231002, 12595284, 12595280), and by the New Cornerstone Science Foundation through the New Cornerstone Investigator Program and XPLORER PRIZE.